BY Team Veera

 There is no diet that has been proven to be superior over others for women with PCOS.
 Rather, your diet should be designed in a way that will suit your body’s needs and goals.
 Like any other healthy diet, PCOS diet focuses on whole foods, fresh fruits and vegetables, while limiting sugar, processed food and saturated fat intake.

-Although fruits are also considered to be carbohydrates due to their sugar content, most of them have low GI — barring certain fruits such as watermelon, pineapple, etc which have high GI.
+Although fruits are also considered to be carbohydrates due to their sugar content, most of them have low GI, which means they don’t instantly spike your blood glucose levels.
+However, are certain fruits to avoid in PCOS such as watermelon, pineapple, etc which have high GI.
 In addition, fruits are also rich in vitamins and minerals that help reduce oxidative stress, which damages cells inside your body, and fibre, which keeps you full for longer.
-This is why you should Include a variety of fruits such as berries, plums, grapes, peaches, apples, oranges, pear, and strawberries in your diet.
+This is why you should include a variety of fruits.
+These are the list of fruits good for PCOS such as berries, plums, grapes, peaches, apples, oranges, pear, and strawberries in your diet.

 Low GI vegetables such as spinach, green peas, onions, lettuce, cabbage, green beans, tomatoes, and cucumbers can help improve insulin levels by raising blood sugar levels gradually.
 They are not only high in fiber, but are also rich in vitamins and minerals such as folate, magnesium and calcium.

 Focus on including whole foods instead of processed foods in your diet.
 For example, replace your refined flour (maida) with whole wheat flour or bajra which have low glycemic index.
-Refined carbohydrates such as pizza, pastries, and sodas can cause a sudden increase in your blood sugar and insulin levels, which can ultimately increase your androgen (male hormone) levels.
 Slow-releasing carbohydrates that you can include are quinoa, steel cut oats, brown rice, kuttu ka atta (buckwheat), ragi, jowar and bajra.
 Although a gluten-free diet is also popular among women with PCOS, it is not necessary to eliminate gluten but rather to limit the amount of refined carbohydrates.

 Some studies have found that milk and milk products may lead to insulin resistance which can result in weight gain and elevated male hormone levels in women with PCOS.
 However, you do not need to completely cut out dairy; small amounts of dairy such as Greek yoghurt or paneer are beneficial sources of protein.
 The trick is to listen to your body – if you feel dairy worsens your acne or your body is intolerant to it, it is best to replace it with non-dairy products such as almond or soy milk.